 It can be used as an adjective as well.
 When used to describe a thing, it can mean “native” or “locally produced,” for example, 土產/土产 (tǔ chǎn; local product).
-However, when applied 土 to describe a person, it refers to him/her who has not seen the big world!
+However, when applied 土 to describe someone, it refers to them not seeing the big world!

 好 (Good; very) + 土 (dull) = 好土 (Very dull)

-The phrase is commonly used referring to someone who has bad taste in something, particularly in fashion or pop cultures.
+The phrase is commonly used to refer to someone who has bad taste in something, particularly in fashion or pop culture.
 Make sure you use this phrase cautiously because it can sound offensive to some Chinese people.

 土 (dull) + 味 (taste) = 土味 (very dull) [literally] (dull taste)

 When used negatively, it can be interchangeable with the previous phrase: 好土 (hǎo tǔ).
 However, it also has a modern-day usage when combing with the phrase 情話/情话 (qíng huà; love words/sayings), i.e. 土味情話/土味情话 means “cheesy love words/sayings.”